ZenonSeth/respec/doc/api.md

     -- Optional, sets the background color for any tooltips in this form tooltipFontColor = "#RRGGBB",
-    -- Optional, sets the font color for any tooltips in this form }
+    -- Optional, sets the font color for any tooltips in this form

+    onClose = function(state, playerName, closedBecausePlayerLeft) end,
+    -- Optional.
+A function to be called when the form is closed.
+    -- `state` is the state of the form at time of closing -- `playerName` will be the name of the player
+    -- `closedBecausePlayerLeft` will be true if the player left the game, --                           causing the close, and false otherwise }
 ```
 ## `elemsFunc`